5 Steps to Make a Design Portfolio

 How much work should be in a design portfolio?

-Behance lets you upload your work as albums.
+Behance lets you upload your project as an album.
 With this layout, it is best to show one project per album.
 An average of 20 albums from 20 projects is a good number.
 Each album should contain at least 5-7 images of the project.
 Your Behance portfolio should only have your best work.
 If you have never been hired to design for a company, you can easily showcase passion projects.
 Once again, reasonable employers care about seeing good work regardless of your professional experience.

 How to present a project in a design portfolio?